7 Reasons You Shouldn't Do Intermittent Fasting Based on Science

 Why Intermittent Fasting May Not Be Superior to Continuous Calorie Restriction: A Review of the Evidence

-Intermittent fasting is a new diet fad or technique where you go all day without eating until a specified "eating window" where you are allowed to eat.
-It has gained popularity online as a weight loss and health promotion strategy.
-It's important to note that the evidence on the effectiveness of intermittent fasting compared to continuous calorie restriction is mixed.
-Let's review the evidence on this topic and explore why intermittent fasting is not be superior to continuous calorie restriction and doesn't have any inherit "magical" weight loss properties.
+The evidence on the effectiveness of intermittent fasting compared to continuous calorie restriction is mixed.
+Let's review the evidence on this topic and explore why intermittent fasting is not superior to continuous calorie restriction and doesn't have any inherit "magical" weight loss properties.

-1. First of all, intermittent fasting (IF) has not been shown to cause greater weight loss when compared to continuous energy restriction (CER) when calories and protein are equated.
+1. Intermittent fasting (IF) has not been shown to cause greater weight loss when compared to continuous energy restriction (CER) when calories and protein are equated.
 A systematic review and meta-analysis published in the British Journal of Nutrition found that intermittent fasting did not result in significantly greater weight loss compared to continuous calorie restriction.
 The review included data from 13 randomized controlled trials and found that both intermittent fasting and continuous calorie restriction resulted in similar amounts of weight loss when calories and protein were equal (isocaloric) and controlled in both groups. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6836017/)

-2. Secondly, intermittent fasting does not offer additional health benefits.
+2. Intermittent fasting does not offer additional health benefits.
 The one thing you hear the most online is that IF confers longevity and autophagy mechanisms to help people live longer.
 It turns out that CER offers better autophagy and better longevity.
 We have known since the 1960s that people who ate fewer calories lived longer, regardless of anything else.
 While some studies previously suggested that intermittent fasting may have some additional health benefits beyond weight loss, such as improved insulin sensitivity and reduced inflammation, the evidence has since been redacted and revised with newer data.
 A systematic review and meta-analysis published in the American Journal of Clinical Nutrition found that intermittent fasting did not offer any additional health benefits compared to continuous calorie restriction.
 The review included data from 12 randomized controlled trials and found that both intermittent fasting and continuous calorie restriction resulted in similar improvements in markers of health, such as blood pressure, cholesterol levels, and blood sugar control. (https://www.hsph.harvard.edu/nutritionsource/healthy-weight/diet-reviews/intermittent-fasting/)

-5. Lastly, intermittent fasting has been shown to cause more disordered eating (along with keto style diets).
+5. Intermittent fasting has been shown to cause more disordered eating (along with keto style diets).
 Anorexia, bulimia, bingeing and bad relationships with food are associated with IF and keto more frequently.
 I always stress having a good relationship with food, first and foremost.
 Intermittent fasting and Keto style diets have been linked to increased eating disorders and are not suitable for those who may be prone to eating disorders and have had eating disorders in the past.

 Do we need a 6th reason?

-Further, an article titled, The Effects of Isocaloric Intermittent Fasting vs Daily Caloric Restriction on Weight Loss and Metabolic Risk Factors for Noncommunicable Chronic Diseases: A Systematic Review of Randomized Controlled or Comparative Trials, looked at IF versus just restricting calories throughout the day, while matching calories in both groups and concluded...
+An article titled, The Effects of Isocaloric Intermittent Fasting vs Daily Caloric Restriction on Weight Loss and Metabolic Risk Factors for Noncommunicable Chronic Diseases: A Systematic Review of Randomized Controlled or Comparative Trials, looked at IF versus just restricting calories throughout the day, while matching calories in both groups and concluded...

 Conclusions: With matched energy intakes, IF interventions produced similar beneficial effects for weight loss and chronic disease risk factors compared with DCR.
 Very limited evidence suggests that IF may be more effective vs DCR for fat loss and insulin sensitivity, but conclusions cannot be drawn based on the current evidence.
 Future clinical studies with larger populations and longer durations are needed for further elucidation of any potential effects of IF regimens for prevention of noncommunicable chronic diseases.